 #5.
 Angle Drills

-Having a long handle, they fit nicely in your hand and are easy to control.
-There’s also room for another hand if you want to apply more pressure.
-Some even have a removable handle in the head section for more control.
+Angle drills fit nicely in your hand and are easy to control.
+There’s room for another hand if you need to apply more pressure, and some models include a removable handle for even more control.

 Pros | Cons |